Subscribe for updates

 Set the tone

-Begin the interview by introducing yourself and explaining the purpose of the call.
-Let the candidate know how long the interview will take and what they can expect.
+Begin the interview by introducing yourself, confirming it’s still a good time to chat, and explaining the purpose of the conversation.
+Let your candidate know how long the screening interview will take and what they can expect.
 A friendly, professional tone can help put nervous candidates at ease and encourage more open communication.

 Ask the right questions